dfcastellanos/MEPLS/doc/tutorial/step5.md

 ```

 Now we perform the AQS simulation.
 The only difference with the previous tutorial
-step is that now we use the function @ref mepls::dynamics::extremal_dynamics_step.
+step is that now we use the function @ref mepls::dynamics::extremal_dynamics_step().
 This function
 implements the quasistatic limit as accurately as possible within this model.
 Specifically, it
 performs an external load increment such that the barrier of one, and only one, slip system
 becomes zero.
 Therefore, after the load increment the system is infinitesimally close to
 undergoing plastic deformation.
-This critical corresponds to the minimal possible increment, in
+This critical load increment corresponds to the minimal possible
-contrast with the previous tutorial step, where @ref mepls::dynamics::finite_extremal_dynamics_step performed a
+increment that will trigger an event, in contrast with the previous tutorial step, where @ref
+mepls::dynamics::finite_extremal_dynamics_step() performed a
 very small load but the probability of triggering several events at once was not zero.

-@note For using @ref mepls::dynamics::extremal_dynamics_step, having called @ref
+@note For using @ref mepls::dynamics::extremal_dynamics_step(), having called @ref
-mepls::element::calculate_ext_stress_coefficients before is mandatory.
+mepls::element::calculate_ext_stress_coefficients() before is mandatory, since slip objects rely
+on @ref mepls::element::Element<dim>::ext_stress_coeff_ for computing the critical load
+increment.

 ```cpp
        mepls::history::History<dim> aqs_history("aqs_history");